industrial-peons/industrial-peons.github.io/README.md

 # Scripts

 Helper scripts and binaries are listed under `_scripts`.
-Each one will have its own `README` file.
+Check the `README` file in that folder.